yusuf12360/complexity-analysis/data-structures/treap.md

 X_n \leq 2(X_L + X_R)
 $$

 Imagine there are $n$ nodes whose keys are sorted from left to right.
-If we assign a random priority to each node, the probability of any specific node being the root is exactly $\frac{1}{n}$.
+If we assign a random priority to each node, assuming all priorities are distinct, the probability of any specific node being the root is exactly $\frac{1}{n}$.
 The probability of $\geq 2$ nodes having the highest priority with the same value is negligible.
 Based on this probability, using the basic expected value formula, we get:

 $$
 E[X_n] \leq \frac{1}{n} \sum_{i = 0}^{n - 1} E[2(X_i + X_{n - 1 - i})]